 Microsoft is helping companies respond to the sudden increase in demand for delivery services, with its Bing Maps Multi-Itinerary Optimization (MIO) API.

-To meet the need for effective multi-stop route planning for delivery drivers, Microsoft has expanded the Bing Maps MIO API features to now support up to 50 agents and 500 itinerary locations (versus 10 agents and 100 locations at the initial launch).
+To meet the need for effective multi-stop route planning for delivery drivers, Microsoft has expanded the Bing Maps MIO API features to now support up to 200 agents and 2000 itinerary locations (versus the recent update of 50 agents and 500 itinerary locations).

 Its AI capabilities make it possible for despatch operations to schedule itineraries for multiple agents (eg., drivers, field service agents) and multiple shifts, while also optimising the routes among all agents to save travel time and distance.